 Some people do 2 or 3 Tabata routines in a row, using a different exercise for each one.
 Or you can even alternate two different exercises during the same Tabata routine if you are doing bodyweight exercises or weights (e.g. hang cleans alternated with push presses).
 So the technique is very versatile and you can adapt it as you wish.

-So if you want to achieve maximum fitness in the minimum time and burn off all that excess body fat quickly too, give the Tabata Protocol a try.
+So, if you want to achieve maximum fitness in the minimum amount of time, and burn off all that excess body fat quickly too, give the Tabata Protocol a try.
 I'm sure you'll be impressed with the results.